Legal Advice for Health Care — 123 results

-Written by attorney Laurie Steiner, over 5 years ago.
+Written by attorney Laurie Steiner, almost 6 years ago.
 STAFF PICK

 Why should I care?
 With all the privacy restrictions on medical information that have been imposed as a result of the Health Insurance Portability and Accountability Act of 1996 (HIPAA),... more

 Written by attorney Peter S. Myers, 11 months ago.

 This guide will discuss the use of advance health-care directives in California, powers of attorney for health care, and directives to physicians.
 Julie's Story In 2003 we had a client who... more

 Written by attorney Julie Rice, 11 months ago.

 This is guide about what is an Advance Directive for Health Care and gives information so a person can determine if an Advance Directive for Health Care is appropriate for them under their... more

 Written by attorney John C Peick, over 1 year ago.

 Shakespeares Shylock wanted to exact his pound of flesh, but the Court warned him, shed no drop of blood.
 The courts and consumers attitude to those that charge interest has not much... more

 Written by attorney Marisa Nelson, over 2 years ago.